-As impact implies change, to assess the impact we must be able to understand, identify and assess change.
-When we analyse a research activity, for example a research project, we can identify changes at different levels and at different stages.
-As such, it is important to distinct what is changed within the project timeframe (outputs) and the impact.
-LERU - the League of European Research Universities - provided the following list of impact related concepts in its Impact and Innovation (FP9) study:
+As impact implies change, to assess the impact we must be able to understand, identify and assess the change that has occurred.
+When we analyse a research activity, such as research project, we can identify changes occurring at different levels and stages.
+As such, it is important to distinguish what has changed within the project's timeframe (outputs) and the impact this change has generated.

+LERU (League of European Research Universities) provided the following list of impact-related concepts in its Impact and the next Framework Programme for Research and Innovation (FP9) study:

-- Input: the resources a researcher, a research funder or institution spends in the research process (e.g.: people, infrastructure, money, etc.) - Research activities: the research work performed, or the actions taken as a result of research inputs (e.g. teams established, research undertaken, networking with stakeholders, etc.) - Output: the results of the research activities (e.g. publications, conferences, new research lines, new interdisciplinary collaborations, new products to end-users, etc.) - Outcome: the changes that occur as a result of a project/programme implementation, in a more immediate term than the research of impact. (e.g. contribution to policy debates or documents, strategy development, creation of start-ups and spinoffs) - Impact: "Effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia" (HEFCE's definition used in REF)
+- Input: the resources a researcher, a research funder or an institution spends in the research process (e.g.: people, infrastructure, money, etc.) - Research activities: the research work performed, or the actions taken, as a result of research inputs (e.g., teams established, research undertaken, networking with stakeholders, etc.) - Output: the results of the research activities (e.g., publications, conferences, new research lines, new interdisciplinary collaborations, new products to end-users, etc.) - Outcome: the changes that occur as a result of a project/programme implementation, viewed in a more immediate term than the assessment of impact (e.g., contribution to policy debates or documents, strategy development, creation of start-ups and spinoffs). - Impact: Effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia (HEFCE's definition used in REF).